Where it matters.

 I'm ambivalent on Digital ID and CBDC etc for this very reason.
 They already have enough to get all they want without these.
 These tech propositions should be seen as yet more labour saving inventions rather than a threat to the people.
 The state can do you far more harm, in secret, if you disobey than having an explicit digital identity to use against you which you're aware of.

 The Apple vs UK govt case last year was more 'evidence'.
-Apple file store must use perfect security (which would be unusual for file storage disk encryption), else there would be no need to demand a back door.
+There was no need to demand a back door.
 Unless the UK civil service is dumb as shit, which we're certain of.
 Or the state is running a fear program psyop in plain sight, and it's all theatre being 'accidentally' shown to the people directly.